 We modeled each therapy compared with standard of care over a lifetime time horizon.
 We assumed identical efficacy for the two therapies given the small number of people studied.
-The Health Benefit Price Benchmark (HBPB) for treatment with either lovo-cel or exa-cel ranges from \$1,350,000 to \$2,050,000.
+At a placeholder price of \$2 million for each therapy, we found the following results from the health care system perspective and the societal perspective.